 - Head trauma

-But perhaps the most common is road rash, a serious motorcycle injury that can result in a lifetime of pain and suffering, including permanent disfiguration, scarring, and limited mobility which can significantly impact your entire life.
-As such, injured motorcyclists often need a motorcycle injury attorney on their side from the start to help them fight for compensation.
+Injured motorcyclists often need a motorcycle injury attorney on their side from the start to help them fight for compensation.
 Without a lawyer fighting for you, you may not recover enough money to cover all your medical expenses, future surgeries, and other damages.
 The motorcycle crash attorneys at Dolman Law Group are here to help you through this difficult time.

 - Wash your hands.
 If your hands are covered in bacteria, you are more likely to get an infection.